kilipan/nasin-toki/README.md

 `mi pali ala` - "I will not work."
 `jan ala li lon tomo ni` - "Nobody is in this house."
 `sina utala ala e waso suli` - "You didn't fight the horse-sized duck."
-`ilo li tawa e jan ala` - "The tool moves non-persons."
+`ilo li tawa e jan ala` - "The tool moves no persons."
 (Maybe it's a conveyor belt in a factory.)

 ### multiple modifiers
 If multiple modifiers are present they all apply to the head of the phrase.